GL43 and GL45

 There is advice on the BASC website here which includes an updated mapping tool so you can easily find specific sites and designations.
 Alternatively, you can use the common pheasant and red-legged partridge releases map.
 You can also find a map of these sites from a link on the general licence itself.

-If your planned release is on SAC or its 500-metre buffer zone and also an SPA, then you must comply with GL45 to release gamebirds or where the applicable (if the SPA is not listed on GL45) apply for an individual licence.
+While we await the new licences it is anticipated that if your planned release is on SAC or its 500-metre buffer zone and also an SPA, then you will need to comply with the new GL45 to release gamebirds or, where applicable (if the SPA is not listed on the new version of GL45), apply for an individual licence.

 Release outside of these sites is not affected by this legislation.
 However, it is important to note that you must comply with other applicable legal requirements, such as completing the poultry register and caring for the gamebirds in line with welfare legislation and SSSI rules.